USGS-NGGDPP/mdEditor-keywords/harvesters/README.md

 ## Available Harvesters

-The following harvesters are included in this repository:
+The following harvesters are included in this repository, each requiring specific configurations:

 - GCMD
 - GNIS